mattermost/docs/source/administration/config-settings.rst

 Limit Access to Config Settings Prior to Login
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 *Removed in December 16, 2018 release*

 Enable this setting to limit the number of config settings sent to users prior to login.

-Supported for Mattermost server v5.1.0 and later, and Mattermost Mobile apps v1.10.0 and later.
+Supported for Mattermost Server v5.1.0 and later, and Mattermost mobile apps v1.10.0 and later.

 +-------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"ExperimentalLimitClientConfig": "false"`` with options ``true`` and ``false``.                                       |